JSpdx/FOCUSER/README.md

     #types = [type(item) for item in list(tag_list)]                    #used to find the BeautifulSoup "Tag" object,
     #body = list(soup.children)[1]                                      #targets the tag object

-    if request.method == 'POST':
-        if 'prev' in request.POST:
+    if request.method == 'POST':					# By changing the HTML request method to POST, I was able to create a branching IF statements, adding logic to my application if 'prev' in request.POST:
             iss_counter += 1
             title = str(soup.find_all('title')[iss_counter].get_text())
             content = str(soup.find_all('content:encoded')[iss_counter - 1])